SystemsCyber/TruckCapeProjects/OSBuildInstructions.md

 ```
 Be sure to keep the emmc line is commented, since that's the root file system.

 Also, enable the universal overlay.
-This ensures the kernel has access to the hardware pin multiplexers.
+Changing to `cape-universal` ensures the kernel has access to the hardware pin multiplexers.

 ```
 ###Additional custom capes